 To be eligible for Phi Beta Kappa membership, students should have incompletes removed from their records by mid-semester of the spring semester of their election year.

-The Constitution of the Chapter states: “In addition to scholarship, good moral character will be a qualification of membership.”
+The Constitution and By-Laws of the Chapter states: “In addition to scholarship, good moral character will be a qualification of membership.”
 We have usually interpreted issues of moral character to concern specific accusations of plagiarism or other impropriety.

 Stipulations Concerning Eligibility for Membership